Efficient Model-Based Reinforcement Learning for Robot Control via Online Optimization: Introduction

 Finally, we demonstrate the efficacy of our method through experiments on two robotic platforms: a hydraulic excavator arm (HEAP) and a modular soft robot arm.
 The real-world experiments show that our method achieves strong sample efficiency toward learning control policies, enabling \ac{RL} directly on physical robots.

 The remainder of the paper is organized as follows.
 Section 2 reviews related work in model-based and model-free RL, with an emphasis on their application to robot control problems.
-Section 3 formalizes the problem setting, introduces our online learning framework, and presents the theoretical analysis leading to regret bounds.
+Section 3 formalizes the problem setting, introduces our model-based \ac{RL} algorithm with online optimization, and presents the theoretical analysis leading to regret bounds.
 Section 4 details our experimental setup on multiple robotic platforms.
 Section 5 reports empirical results, comparing against state-of-the-art baselines.
-Finally, Section 6 concludes with a discussion of limitations and future directions.
+Finally, Section 6 concludes with a discussion of ablation studies, limitations and future directions.